ssk-d/fireflutter/README.md

 - When a user is blocked, `Chat.block` message will (with user information) devlivered to all users.
 Only moderator can blocks a user and the user's uid will be saved in `{ blockedUsers: [ ... ]}` array.
 - When a room is created or a user is added, protocol message will be delivered to newly added users.
 And the room list will be appears on their room list.
 - Blocked users will not be added to the room until moderator remove the user from blockedUsers array.
+- When a user(or a moderator) leaves the room and there is no user left in the room, then that's it.

 ## Pitfalls of chat logic